unbxd/search-JS-library/docs/configurations/MiscellaneousConfig.md

 String
 {: .label }

 This will be the default query param for the search api to provide category information like category path or category id.
-For more information on category pages, check [here]()

 ### Default Value
 {: .no_toc }